ivnvxd/pyquest/README.md

 ### Deque <a id="deque"></a>

 The `deque` class implements a double-ended queue that supports adding and removing elements from either end in _O_(1) time (non-amortized).
-Because deques support adding and removing elements from either end equally well, they can serve both as queues and as stacks.
+Because deques support adding and removing elements from either end equally well, they can serve both as `queues` and as `stacks`.

 Python’s `deque` objects are implemented as doubly-linked lists.
 This gives them excellent and consistent performance for inserting and deleting elements, but poor _O_(_n_) performance for randomly accessing elements in the middle of the stack.